pragmatic-objects/oo-atom/ATOM_SPECIFICATION.md

 *Note: checked items are validated and enforced by OO-atom project's current version.*

+*Atom interface* is Java interface, annotated with `@oo.atom.anno.Atom` annotation.
+All implementors of the Atom interface must be Atoms.

-Atom is a Java class, which follows the set of rules, provided below:
+*Atom* is a Java class, marked with `@oo.atom.anno.Atom` annotation, which follows the set of rules, provided below:

 - [x] All fields are private final
 - [x] All methods are final.